You’ve got to be carefully taught

 November 16, 2024

 We visited my mom and brother last Christmas in Denver.
-We didn’t know then it would be the last time any of us celebrated the holiday there.
-My mom’s friends gathered at the progressive care facility my mom had tried unsuccessfully to lure my dad into moving to.
+We didn’t know then that it would be the last time any of us celebrated the holiday there.
+My mom’s friends gathered at the progressive care facility my mom had tried unsuccessfully to lure my dad to.
 There Michelle and I and about 20 of my mom’s friends gathered for brunch.

 One of my mom’s friends–a person who has provided her enormous emotional and practical support since my dad’s death–wanted to share a story about a remarkable dialogue she had had with her much more conservative family members at Thanksgiving.
 They had found common ground on more issues than they realized–except of course about the character of the orange man.
 As a new member of the ladies’ group, the only man, and a college professor, my mom’s friend was eager to hear my opinion about an issue that united them–trans athletes competing in women’s sports.